goshiphq/goship-cms/content/blog/2018-trends-affecting-shipping-costs.md

 ---
-keywords: freight shipping trends, logistics trends, transportation trends
+keywords: supply chain and logistics trends, supply chain and logistics trends in 2018, key shipping trends
 author: GoShip Admin
-title: Freight Shipping Trends in 2018 That Will Affect Your Business
+title: Biggest Supply Chain and Logistics Trends in 2018
 intro: At GoShip.com, we believe in closely watching the shipping industry and staying up to date with freight transportation and shipping trends to be able to provide our customers with the best tools for their shipping needs.